 All web publishers can create a news or event item in the web content management system (WCMS).
 Contact the web publisher in your area for assistance.

-News and events items are reviewed and approved by Media and Public Relations, via an automated workflow process in the WCMS.
+News and events items are reviewed and approved by Media, via an automated workflow process in the WCMS.

-Marketing and Public Relations has overall responsibility for the management of the web content management system and web support services.
+Marketing and Communications has overall responsibility for the management of the web content management system and web support services.

-Comprehensive information is available for publishers and approvers at the Web Service Portal.
-The portal is in part self-help (access to the knowledge base) and in part a ticketing system for logging issues/requests for support by the Web Services team.
+Comprehensive information is available for publishers and approvers at the Web Support Portal.
+The portal is in part self-help (access to the knowledge base) and in part a ticketing system for logging issues/requests for support by the Web Team.